grafana/agent/docs/sources/flow/reference/components/pyroscope.scrape.md

 If `scrape_interval` is short:
 * Advantages:
-  * Less profiles may be lost if the application being scraped crashes.
+  * Fewer profiles may be lost if the application being scraped crashes.
 * Disadvantages:
-  * Greater network load during scrapes and remote writes.
+  * Greater consumption of CPU, memory, and network resources during scrapes and remote writes.
+  * The backend database (Pyroscope) will consume more storage space.

 If `scrape_interval` is long:
 * Advantages:
+  * Lower resource consumption.
+* Disadvantages:
   * More profiles may be lost if the application being scraped crashes.
-* Disadvantages:
   * If the [delta argument][] is set to `true`, the batch size of each remote write to Pyroscope may be bigger.
     The Pyroscope database may need to be tuned with higher limits.